fallen-icarus/cardano-loans/GettingStarted.md

   --tx-file tx.signed
 ```

-The borrower must sign with both their payment and stake keys.
+The borrower must sign with both their payment and stake keys since the beacon policy checks for the staking key signature while spending the UTxOs requires the payment key signature.

 ### Checking all own asks
 This option makes it easy for a borrower to see his/her own asks inside their loan address.